First written on December 2021, updated in November 2022

 Visit the Ice Hotel on the Transfagarasan

-Another attraction more specific to the Arctic area, the ice hotel that is built every winter in the Romanian Carpathian Mountains.
+Another attraction, more specific to the Arctic area, is the ice hotel that is built every winter in the Romanian Carpathian Mountains.
 Located at an altitude of 2000 meters, near Lake Balea (whose ice is the main source of construction material), the Balea Ice Hotel is another must during a winter visit to Romania.
+The Ice Hotel in Balea will open its doors to visitors again in the 2022–2023 season, following a 2-year hiatus brought on by the pandemic.
 The access is quite easy, one hour by car from Sibiu and 15 minutes by cable car.
 The most adventurous tourist can spend a night in the ice hotel, where everything, including the bed, is made of ice (the bed is insulated with furs and has normal lining sheets, but the general temperature inside is around 0 degrees Celsius).
 For those who prefer the comfort of an ordinary hotel room, it is possible to visit the hotel every day and enjoy a drink there.
 There are also several winter activities around the hotel.

 Spoil yourself at the spa